Swabian Jura

 The Swabian Jura (Schwäbische Alb [ˈʃvɛːbɪʃə ˈʔalp], more rarely Schwäbischer Jura [ˈʃvɛːbɪʃɐ ˈjuːʁa]), sometimes also named Swabian Alps in English, is a mountain range in Baden-Württemberg, Germany, extending 220 km from southwest to northeast and 40 to 70 km in width.
 It is named after the region of Swabia.
+It is part of the Table Jura (Tafeljura).

 The Swabian Jura occupies the region bounded by the Danube in the southeast and the upper Neckar in the northwest.
 In the southwest it rises to the higher mountains of the Black Forest.
-The highest mountain of the region is the Lemberg (1015 m).
+The highest mountain in the region is the Lemberg (1015 m).
 The area's profile resembles a high plateau, which slowly falls away to the southeast.
 The northwestern edge is a steep escarpment (called the Albtrauf or Albanstieg, rising up 400 m, covered with forests), while the top is flat or gently rolling.

 In economic and cultural terms, the Swabian Jura includes regions just around the mountain range.
 It is a popular recreation area.
-The whole Schwäbische Alb area is a UNESCO global geopark covering 6,688 km²; it was designated as a National Geopark in Germany in 2002 and became a member of the European Geoparks Network in 2004; in 2015 it was included in the newly established scheme of UNESCO Global Geoparks.
-In its central area it comprises a biosphere reserve of 852.69 km².
+The whole Schwäbische Alb area is a UNESCO global geopark covering 6,688 km2 (2582 sq mi.); it was designated as a National Geopark in Germany in 2002 and became a member of the European Geoparks Network in 2004; in 2015 it was included in the newly established scheme of UNESCO Global Geoparks.
+In its central area it comprises a Swabian Alb Biosphere Reserve of 852.69 km2 (330 sq. mi.).